 Don’t bathe and wash hair at the same time

-For those loved ones who have a problem with water on their heads, it is also a good idea to not bathe and to wash their hair at the same time.
+For those loved ones who have a difficulty with water on their heads, it is also a good idea to not bathe and to wash their hair at the same time.

 This way they won’t associate the one with the other.